bjoernalbers/ansible-role-macintosh-facts/README.md

-# macintosh_facts
+# Ansible Role: macintosh_facts

-Ansible Role to install custom facts on Macintosh Computers for reporting.
+An Ansible Role to install custom facts on Macintosh Computers for reporting.

 ## Requirements